UZziell/etc-devops/jenkins-shared-library/README.md

 ## About

-This shared library fetches docker image names and tags from a given registry by using docker registry API and returns the result as jenkins build parameters
+A jenkins shared library that fetches docker image names and tags from a given registry by using docker registry API and returns the result as jenkins build parameters

 Like this:
 ![screen-gif](./fetch-docker-images.gif)